nathancashion/mystMD/AdvancingTelemedicineMSKPractice.md

 In addition to training musculoskeletal clinicians on core competencies related to telemedicine, additional training should be offered on advanced topics, such as intimacy theory to develop a strong therapeutic alliance and the software and tools to enhance the user-experience.

 The group fitness app Peloton is an example of what well-produced telemedicine can aspire to.
 Professional instructors guide a live or virtual group of cyclists through a pre-planned workout that is broadcast to subscribers.
 A small technical crew operate the studio and use multiple camera angles to create a dynamic, choreographed performance.
-The instructor is trained to speak directly to an imagined participant while looking into the camera.
+As shown in [](#Peloton), the instructor is trained to speak directly to an imagined participant while looking into the camera.
 This significant effort results in a unique, engaging experience that journalists have described as intimate, citing social media posts idolizing the celebrity instructors [@bryantTheresIntimacyWhat2020].

 :::{figure} images/PelotonWideRightShot.png
 :alt: A screenshot of a Peloton instructor speaking directly into the camera while riding a stationary bike.